Grade 9 Orientation: Windsor Mountain

 Visual & Performing Arts

 The visual arts program at Rivers cultivates a lifelong involvement in the arts.
-The department teaches creative problem solving, fosters cooperation, and encourages risk taking.
+The department teaches creative problem solving, fosters cooperation, and encourages risk taking in a variety of media, including drawing and painting, digital and darkroom photography, printmaking, ceramics, and sculpture.
 Students apply what they have learned to the creation of works of art.
 Through active participation, students develop creativity, visual literacy, and a honed awareness of the visual world.

 Clubs and Co-Curriculars